JonnoFTW/jonnoftw.github.com/_posts/2018-08-29-distributed-hyperparameter-optimisation-with-kerashyperashyperopt.md

 # Code

 We also need pick a task to optimise!
 Hyperas uses templates to generate the code that hyperopt can use, so you need to follow this template closely.
-Create a file called: `optimise_task.py`.
-We'll find the optimal layer size and dropout parameters (from within the search space, see `l1_size` and `l1_dropout` variables) for a single layer dense network to solve the MNIST task:
+Create a file called: `optimise_task.py` as described blow.
+We'll find the optimal layer size and dropout parameters (from within the search space, see `l1_size` and `l1_dropout` variables) for a single layer dense network to solve the MNIST task.
+The documentation for the different parameter distributions is here: https://github.com/hyperopt/hyperopt/wiki/FMin#21-parameter-expressions

+For our purposes:

+* quniform is a normal distribution of discrete values with a given interval and step.
+In ours, it will return floats in the range [12,256] with step=4
+* uniform is a normal distribution of continuous values

+Many more distributions are available in hyperas.distributions: https://github.com/maxpumperla/hyperas/blob/master/hyperas/distributions.py

 ```python
 from hyperas import optim